-While the disease is not known to directly cause a person to lose their life, it significantly impacts their ability to move and function which can have implications on how the body deals with other health risks and external factors.
+While the disease is not known to directly cause a person to lose their life, it significantly impacts their ability to move and function.
+These issues can affect how the body deals with other health risks and external factors that may, in turn, result in a person's death from Parkinson's disease

-For example, the impacts of the disease can cause a wide range of complications and heightened risks which may result in a person's death from Parkinson's disease.
 The strain that the disease places on the body can make managing other illnesses and deterioration of health more rapid than when the disease is not present.
 Individuals with Parkinson's disease have higher mortality rates based on the disease and other factors.

 If your loved one with Parkinson's disease died after exposure to contaminants at Camp Lejeune, you might have a basis for a wrongful death claim under the Camp Lejeune Justice Act.
-The act not only provides an avenue for recovery for the victims directly affected by the water contamination, but it also affords surviving families of victims who died after their time at the base an opportunity for justice on their loved one's behalf.
+The act not only provides an avenue for recovery for the victims directly affected by the water contamination, but it also affords the surviving families of victims who died after their time at the base an opportunity for justice on their loved ones' behalf.

 Wrongful death claims appear to be allowable under the legislation.
-Who can bring forward these wrongful death claims and the damages available to the party filing the lawsuit will depend on the facts and circumstances of each case.
+Who can bring these wrongful death claims and the damages available to the party filing the lawsuit will depend on the facts and circumstances of each case.

 If your loved one passed away after a Parkinson's disease diagnosis or another ailment you believe relates to their time at Camp Lejeune, schedule an evaluation with a Camp Lejeune water contamination attorney.
 During this free consultation, you can discuss what legal options are available to you and whether you are eligible to file a claim.

-Military paperwork.
+- Military paperwork.
 If you have your military records, such as DD form 214, this will specify where and when you were at the Camp Lejeune base.

-Housing agreements.
+- Housing agreements.
 For families of military members that lived on base, you can use housing records such as leases and rental agreements to show the years you lived at Camp Lejeune.

-If you developed Parkinson's disease and were at Camp Lejeune during the time of the water contamination risks, you should immediately call a lawyer for a consultation.
-Camp Lejeune victims, now have the ability to seek legal recourse.
-We are presently representing hundreds of Camp LeJeune victims.
+The experienced personal injury lawyers at Dolman Law Group are currently representing hundreds of Camp LeJeune victims.
 We anticipate filing (with the assistance of local North Carolina counsel) over one hundred Camp LeJeune Parkinson's disease lawsuits over the coming months.
-However, a condition precedent to the filing of such Camp Lejeune lawsuits is the filing of individual claims with the Department of Navy which will have six months to accept or reject such claims.
-Submitting a claim to the Department of Navy and waiting six months is a condition precedent to filing a Camp LeJeune lawsuit for Parkinson's disease.
+However, before we can file those Camp Lejeune lawsuits, we must file individual claims directly with the Department of Navy.
+Then the Navy has six months to accept or reject those claims.
+Submitting a claim to the Department of Navy and waiting for a response is a preliminary requirement to filing a Camp LeJeune lawsuit for Parkinson's disease.

-Camp LeJeune Parkinson's Disease Law Firm
+Contact the Camp LeJeune Parkinson's Disease Lawyers at Dolman Law Group Today